rust-lang/book/src/ch15-02-deref.md

 *Deref coercion* converts a reference to a type that implements the `Deref` trait into a reference to another type.
 For example, deref coercion can convert `&String` to `&str` because `String` implements the `Deref` trait such that it returns `&str`.
-Deref conversion is a convenience Rust performs on arguments to functions and methods, and works only on types that implement the `Deref` trait.
+Deref coercion is a convenience Rust performs on arguments to functions and methods, and works only on types that implement the `Deref` trait.
 It happens automatically when we pass a reference to a particular type’s value as an argument to a function or method that doesn’t match the parameter